 All expenses related to the acceptance or use of any Prize is the sole responsibility of prize winner.

 All travel-related expenses including but not limited to ground transportation to and from home, taxes, gratuities, incidentals, upgrades, insurance, service charges, airport surcharges, luggage fees, departure taxes, resort or property fees, food & beverage and personal expenses such as telephone/Internet charges, and gift shop purchases are the sole responsibility of Youth Prize winner.
 Winner and travel companion must travel on same itinerary.
-Youth Prize winner and travel companion must have valid photo ID and any other required documentation.
-Travel is subject to availability.
+Youth Prize winner and travel companion must have valid travel documents, including a photo ID and/or passport, as necessary.
+Passports may be subject to additional local rules to be valid for foreign travel.
+Travel is subject to availability and camp dates are subject to change.
 Trip must be booked at least three weeks prior to the requested travel dates.

 All reservations are based on availability and holidays may be excluded.
 Accommodations are subject to availability at time of reservation.
 Blackout dates, advance booking requirements, and travel restrictions may apply.
 Availability is subject to factors such as weather, seasonality and space availability.
 If weather affects the ability of winner and his/her guest to redeem any portion of prize during the scheduled date and time, then the Sponsors shall have no further obligation to the winner and/or guest other than to supply the remaining elements of the prize package minus the unused portion of prize.
-If Youth Prize winner cannot attend the Hog Island Photography Camp in June, Audubon may, in its sole discretion, offer Youth Prize winner the opportunity to attend another Audubon camp.
+If Youth Prize winner cannot attend the selected camp on the dates specified or the selected camp is cancelled for any reason outside the Sponsor’s control, Audubon may, in its sole discretion, offer Youth Prize winner the opportunity to attend another Audubon camp.
 If for any reason whatsoever, winner and/or guest are unable to travel after all travel arrangements have been made and paid, the Sponsors shall have no further obligation to the winner.
 In the event Youth Prize winner's home is in close enough proximity to trip destination, Sponsors may determine in its sole discretion that a flight is unnecessary, and the prize will not include air transportation.
 If Youth Prize is forfeited prior to Sponsors finalizing and paying for travel, and there is sufficient time to notify an alternate winner, the prize will be awarded to the Entrant who submitted the next-highest scoring Photograph from the Youth Division.
-Youth Prize winner and parent/guardian are responsible for obtaining the proper travel documentation (e.g., valid photo ID) prior to travel.
+Youth Prize winner and parent/guardian are responsible for obtaining the proper travel documentation (e.g., valid photo ID and/or passport) prior to travel.

 In the event the Youth Prize winner or his/her guest engages in behavior that, as determined by the Sponsors and in their sole discretion, is obnoxious or threatening, illegal, or that is intended to annoy, abuse, threaten or harass any other person, the Sponsors reserve the right to terminate the trip prize in whole or in part, with no further compensation.